FStarLang/PoP-in-FStar/book/pulse/pulse_parallel_increment.rst

 A First Take, with Locks
 ........................

-Owicki and Gries' idea was to augment the program with axuiliary variables, or ghost state, that are purely for specification purposes.
+Owicki and Gries' idea was to augment the program with auxiliary variables, or ghost state, that are purely for specification purposes.
 Each thread gets its own piece of ghost state, and accounts for how much that thread has contributed to the current value of